Twisting Optomechanical Cavity

+Expanding the scattering operator $\hat{S}_C$ in powers of the interaction strength $g$, we perturbatively evaluate the statistical average \eqref{eq:I_m}.
+Once we apply the Bloch-de Dominicis theorem, each term becomes the product of the statistical averages of relevant operator pairs, which are nothing but Green's functions.
+At the nonequilibrium steady state under the external drive, those products are reduced to convolutions.
+In the frequency domain, we can write

+up to the second order in the torsional interaction.
+Note that $\chi_\omega^\mathfrak{R}$ ($G_\omega^\mathfrak{R}$) is the retarded Green's function of the mechanical (optical) subsystem, which gives the spectrum of each system, and $\delta f_\omega$ corresponds to the population difference between the two subsystems at the nonequilibrium steady state.
+This formula says that the torsional oscillation is pumped by the external drive via the nonequilibrium population difference, and the pumping rate is proportional to the spectral overlap between the two subsystems.
+Substituting the mechanical and optical spectra, we can explicitly write

+where \(\Delta = \omega_o - \omega_e\ (\Delta_d = \omega_d - \omega_e)\) is the ordinary ray (the external drive) frequency measured with reference to the extraordinary ray frequency, and \(\delta n_\mathrm{in} = P_\mathrm{in}/(\hbar \omega_d)\) corresponds to the number of photons pumped into the cavity per unit time.
+In \figref{fig:pumping}, the pumping rate spectrum is shown.
+It is clear that the mechanical is peaked when the driving frequency coincides with the ordinary ray (effective) frequency $\Delta$ as well as the torsional oscillation frequency $\omega_m$.
+The mechanical motion is resonantly pumped at those conditions.
-\paragraph{Conclusion.---} The frequency of light is far from that of mechanical oscillation, and thus they do not interact with each other conventionally.
-However, by introducing a birefringent crystal into a twistable cavity, we can split the degenerated orthogonal linear polarisations, which behave as an effective two level system, and make it possible for them to interplay with the mechanical oscillation via permittivity tensor modulation by torsion.

-Starting from the electromagnetic energy density in the twisted birefringent cavity, we derived torsional optomechanical Hamiltonian which describes the interaction between torsional oscillation of the cavity and optical modes in it.
-We also tracked the dynamics of photon population in the torsional optomechanical cavity with the Lindblad master equation to find the decoherence of the photon polarisation.

-Our proposed scheme will twist optomechanical systems into devices which interconvert between optical and mechanical angular momenta in arbitrary frequency range.
+\textit{Conclusion.---} The frequency of light is far from that of mechanical oscillation, and thus they do not interact with each other conventionally.
+However, by introducing a birefringent crystal into a twistable cavity and hence breaking the rotational symmetry, we can split the degenerated orthogonal linear polarisations, which behave as an effective two level system, and make it possible for them to interplay with the mechanical oscillation via permittivity tensor modulation by torsion.
+We have quantised the electromagnetic energy density in the twisted birefringent cavity to identify the torsional optomechanical Hamiltonian.
+The interaction term can be regarded as the interconversion of the kinetic angular momentum in the mechanical subsystem and the Schwinger angular momentum in the optical subsystem.
+We have also revealed that torsional oscillation is resonantly pumped by modulating one of the two polarisations.
+Our proposed scheme will twist optomechanical systems into devices which interconvert optical and mechanical angular momenta in arbitrary frequency range.